analogdevicesinc/scopy/docs/user_guide/index.rst

   The General About page contains different useful links:

-  **Build info** will display the application version, Git commit, build date and whether it was created locally or in a continous integration environment, a list of dependencies and their specific versions or Git commit hashes, a list of the last 100 commits and the Scopy branch.
+  **Build info** will display the application version, Git commit, build date and whether it was created locally or in a continuous integration environment, a list of dependencies and their specific versions or Git commit hashes, a list of the last 100 commits and the Scopy branch.